2025 Polish presidential election: Aftermath

 Trzaskowski initially claimed victory after the first exit poll showed him leading, while Nawrocki said that the results were too close to call.
 Trzaskowski subsequently conceded after the final results showed Nawrocki winning.
 Nawrocki was sworn in on 6 August 2025.

 Prime Minister Donald Tusk called a vote of confidence on his government, which was held on 11 June.
 Despite speculation of a possible breakdown of the coalition, Tusk survived after gaining the support of all 243 MPs that made up his coalition.
 Later, Donald Tusk's cabinet was reshuffled.

 The Third Way alliance dissolved on 17 June, as the Polish People's Party declared it will contest the next Polish parliamentary election separately from Szymon Hołownia's Poland 2050.
-Trzaskowski's defeat led to the creation of the New Poland and New Wave parties.
+After further disputes within Poland 2050, the party further fractured with half of its parliamentary representation leaving to form Centre in February 2026.
+Trzaskowski's defeat also led to the creation of the New Poland and New Wave parties.

 Election result disputes

 Several politicians and journalists aligned with the ruling coalition sowed doubt about the election results.
 Roman Giertych claimed opposition committed organized electoral fraud, claiming also that Nawrocki's campaign was advantaged by a right-leaning TikTok algorithm, which helped them in the campaign.
 Many other journalists and politicians, like PKW member Ryszard Kalisz, called for a recount of the election.
 Other figures, like Prime Minister Donald Tusk and Trzaskowski's chief of staff or organizations like the Conference of Ambassadors and Committee for the Defence of Democracy also cast doubt on the election results.

-According to a poll for Interia from 17-18 June, 49% of the respondents supported a complete recount of the election.
+According to an SW Research poll for Rzeczpospolita from 17–18 June, 49% of the respondents supported a complete recount of the election.
 However, Krzysztof Wiak, the President of the Supreme Court, declared that there is no legal basis for a complete recount of the election, as the recount can only be ruled in stations where irregularities occurred.

-Following the election, opponents of Nawrocki—including Prime Minister Donald Tusk together with election denialists—attempted to have the Marshal of the Sejm, Szymon Hołownia, block or postpone the inauguration of Karol Nawrocki as president of Poland by calling an indefinite break during the National Assembly (the joint session of the Sejm and Senat), during Nawrocki's inauguration, after which the Marshal of the Sejm would serve as acting president, which was described by some as an attempt to conduct a coup d'etat.
+Following the election, opponents of Nawrocki—including Prime Minister Donald Tusk together with election denialists—attempted to have the Marshal of the Sejm, Szymon Hołownia, block or postpone the inauguration of Karol Nawrocki as president of Poland by calling an indefinite break during the National Assembly (the joint session of the Sejm and Senat), during Nawrocki's inauguration, after which the Marshal of the Sejm would serve as acting president, which was described by some as an attempt to conduct a coup d'état.
 Following Hołownia's refusal of the idea, pro-government outlets like Gazeta Wyborcza accused Hołownia of treason against the Constitution.